kcartlidge/PermissionServer/README.md

 - Your app/site has a confirmation screen/page asking for the email address and token
 - Permission Server validates the token is a match and has not expired
   - Having the token from the email account proves email address access
+  - An optional context (eg session id) can be added when sending and checked upon confirmation
   - Your app/site is now safe to either create an account or sign the user in

 #### For personal sites